alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 BlueStacks
 ----------

-Instrumented game with AltTester Unity SDK stops working in BlueStacks
+Instrumented app with AltTester Unity SDK stops working in BlueStacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Workaround**: The issue seems to happen because of the communication protocol